 This seems like a most excellent time to revisit a post from almost two years ago – one of my favorite tips that didn’t get enough attention the first time around.
 And it’s even MORE important today, given everything we know about the harmfulness of the ingredients in almost all store-bought air fresheners: Including phthalates that affect hormones, formaldehyde and petroleum distillates, and other VOCs that can trigger asthma and other respiratory problems.

 So don’t just cover stinky poo with even MORE stinky toxins.
 Pick up eucalyptus oil (my favorite) or peppermint essential oil and use teensy-tinsy amounts that pack a huge poo-fighting punch instead.
-Just as a reminder, you can buy eucalyptus oil on the cheap at Vitacost (and even cheaper if you haven’t used your $10 refer-a-friend coupon yet), Mountain Rose Herbs, or at just about any local natural foods store – it’s not hard to find!
+You can pick these up at just about any local natural foods store – it’s not hard to find!

 Some of you have tried this (at least, according to notes you’ve left me on Pinterest … and even really hilarious emails where you describe, in detail, just how it works.
 Weirdos.
 So share your success with the people who haven’t seen this yet, way down there at the bottom of the post!